 Posted by Sue Barnes on Saturday, February 6, 2021 Under: Factory Security

-Manufacturers who are better at connecting factory systems with enterprise networks undoubtedly create a more agile, efficient, flexible and profitable business, as exemplified in a recent case study we had with Daimler Truck North America.
+Factory Security North West England.
+Manufacturers who are better at connecting factory systems with enterprise networks undoubtedly create a more agile, efficient, flexible and profitable business, as exemplified in a recent case study we had with Daimler Truck North West England.
 The problem is that more connections also open the door to new security risks.
 Further, previous generations of industrial control systems were not conceived with security or IP connectivity in mind.
 The net effect is that vulnerabilities can really start to proliferate when you integrate more enterprise IT with industrial assets and technologies.
 At the same time, malicious hackers are getting more sophisticated.

 Industrial Automation and Control Systems (IACS) have a history of utilizing proprietary hardware and protocols that are hard to integrate with network security.
 They may be segregated from industrial IP networks, but they’re still at risk because they’re often set up as simple, open-network machine islands, with limited or no security.
 Why build islands of automation that create islands of untapped information—constraining business agility, efficiency and growth potential—if you’re not really even establishing sound systemic security?